Hiro Takachiho

 Hiro Takachiho is a character appearing in American comic books published by Marvel Comics.
 He first appeared in Sunfire & Big Hero 6 #1, and was created by Steven T. Seagle and Duncan Rouleau.

 The character is known as Hiro Hamada and voiced by Ryan Potter in the Big Hero 6 film and television series and related media.
 He is a young robotics prodigy who helps form the superhero group Big Hero 6 to protect the city.
-The character is also changed to half Japanese and half Caucasian.
+The character is also changed to half Japanese and half White American.

 Publication history

 Created by Steven T. Seagle and Duncan Rouleau in their spare time while working on another project, Hiro was first intended to appear with the rest of Big Hero 6 in Alpha Flight #17 (December 1998).
 However, the team first appeared in their own self-titled three-issue miniseries by writer Scott Lobdell and artist Gus Vasquez, which due to scheduling issues, was published before Alpha Flight #17.
 The character appeared with the team in a subsequent five-issue miniseries which was launched by Marvel Comics in September 2008.